finos/common-domain-model/docs/contribution.md

 preferences, rather than right or wrong.
-The following guidelines are intended to ensure that the documentation provides consistent styling, regardless of who writes it, but should not be interpreted as an authoritative source on \"good\" styling.
+The following guidelines are intended to ensure that the documentation provides consistent styling, regardless of who writes it, but should not be interpreted as an authoritative source on "good" styling.

 Unless otherwise noted, the recommended rules apply to all forms of CDM documentation.
 When rules are applicable only to certain forms of